Chain link fences offer advantages over wood fences thanks to their longevity, flexibility, and durability.

 Can You Paint Galvanized Chain Link Fence?

-Chain link fence with galvanized coating (plastic coating or vinyl coating) can be painted but can be relatively tough.
+Chain link fence with a galvanized coating (plastic coating or vinyl coating) can be painted but can be relatively tough.

 For getting the right finishing, you may need to remove the original coating from the metal before applying the primer and paint.